peterhinch/micropython-nano-gui/DRIVERS.md

 ssd = SSD(spi, pcs, pdc, prst, 96)  # Create a display instance
 ```
 The directory `color_setup` contains example files for various displays.
 These
+are named by graphics chip ID followed by host, thus `ssd1306_pyb.py` is for an
-may be adapted and copied to `color_setup.py` on the target's root.
-The entry
+SSD1306 based display connected to a Pyboard.
+Files may be adapted and copied
+to `color_setup.py` on the target's root.
+The section in this doc for the
-in this doc for the specific display should be consulted for SSD constructor
+specific display chip should be consulted for SSD constructor arguments and SPI
-arguments and SPI baudrate.
-The more exotic displays (Sharp and ePaper) have
+baudrate.
+The more exotic displays (Sharp and ePaper) have additional features
-additional features and requirements detailed below.
+and requirements detailed below.

 ## 1.1 Color handling